amordahl/satune/README.md

 # satune
 Satune: A Study-Driven Auto-Tuning Approach for Configurable Software Verification Tools.

-This repository contain all the artifacts related to SATune ASE 2021 publication.
+This repository contains all the artifacts related to our ASE 2021 publication, "SATune: A Study-Driven Auto-Tuning Approach for Configurable Software Verification Tools."

+# Directory Structure

 ## SATune

-SATune directory contains the source code of the autotuning tool.
+The SATune directory contains the source code of the autotuning tool, SATune.

 ## Experiments

-Experiments directory contain all the artifacts from the empirical analysis including the datasets for training.
+The experiments directory contain all the artifacts from the empirical analysis including the datasets for training.

-### Reproducing the artifacts
+# Reproducing the artifacts

-#### Step 0 - Prerequisites
+## Prerequisites (Only necessary if not using the VM)

 1. Clone this repository.
 2. Clone the benchmarks from the sv-comp benchmark repository under the sv-comp directory as described in  `sv-comp/README.md`.
 3. Install all the dependencies for the verification tools following the instructions in the `experiments/tools/<tool>/InstallationNotes.md` files (mainly, the SMT solvers).

-#### Step 1 - Re-run the ground-truth dataset generation experiments

-After we complete all the setup as described above, we can run the study describe in Section-2 [1].

-To do this, we will use `run_exp.py` scripts for each tool.
-To parallelize the experiments, we have divided the benchmark set into 10 partitions.
-As input, `run_exp.py` script take the partition index only.
-E.g., following command will run the experiment for the first parition benchamrks;
+## Ground-truth dataset generation experiments (Section 2; start here if using the VM)

+4. Each tool (i.e., each directory in ~/satune/experiments/tools/{cbmc,jbmc,jayhorn,symbiotic}) has a run_exp.py script.
+The script accepts an index in the range [1,10], which corresponds to one data partition in ~/satune/experiments/metadata/tasks.
+To run the dataset generation, navigate to a tool directory and invoke the run_exp.py script as follows:

 ```shell
 ./run_exp.py 1